The Goldwater Scholarship

 Eligibility

-- Open to full-time registered sophomores and juniors who intend to pursue basic research careers in mathematics, the natural sciences, or engineering.
-Students considering an MD or MD/PhD should be able to clearly demonstrate how this degree serves a basic research agenda.
+• Open to full-time registered sophomores and juniors who intend to pursue basic research careers in mathematics, the natural sciences, or engineering.
+Students considering an MD or MD/PhD will be asked to clearly demonstrate how this degree serves a basic research agenda.

-- The selection process is highly competitive and experience indicates that only students with a GPA of 3.6 and above can expect to be successful in the competition (although the Goldwater Foundation website states that a GPA of at least a "B" or the equivalent is required, we have found it is in fact higher than this)
+• The selection process is highly competitive and experience indicates that only students with a GPA of 3.6 and above can expect to be successful in the competition (although the Goldwater Foundation website states that a GPA of at least a "B" or the equivalent is required, we have found it to be higher than this)

 How to Apply